GriffinMulei/alx-system_engineering-devops/0x01-shell_permissions/README.md

 	this command will switches the current user to the user betty.
 ## 2-groups
 	this command prints all the groups the current user is part of
+# 3-new_owner
+	this command changes the owner of the file hello to the user betty